 Wages and Working Hours

-At a minimum, wages and working hours will comply with all applicable wage and hour laws rules, and regulations, including minimum wage, overtime, and maximum hours in the country concerned.
+At a minimum, wages and working hours will comply with all applicable wage and hour laws, rules, and regulations, including minimum wage, overtime, and maximum hours in the country or locality concerned.

 The Supplier is required:

-- to pay employees at least the minimum wage and applicable overtime wages defined by national laws or any applicable collective agreements,
+- to pay employees at least the minimum wage and applicable overtime wages defined by applicable laws or any applicable collective agreements,

 - to apply normal working hours that comply with applicable laws and collective agreements,

-Mativ expects all applicable Suppliers to fully comply with the EU Timber Regulation.
-Suppliers should not engage in practices that contribute to deforestation and should seek third party certification (FSC, PEFC, or an alternative credible standard) for supplied timber and timber-derived materials.
+Mativ expects all applicable Suppliers to fully comply with the EU Timber Regulation and the US Lacey Act.
+Suppliers should not engage in practices that contribute to deforestation and should seek third-party certification (FSC, PEFC, or an alternative credible standard) for supplied timber and timber-derived materials.
 Mativ supports practices that end deforestation and the illegal harvest of timber.

-The Supplier is required to conduct its business in full compliance with Mativ’s Supplier Code of Conduct or the Supplier’s own equivalent ethical rules.
-This means, among other things, that the
+The Supplier is required to conduct its business in full compliance with this Code or the Supplier’s own equivalent ethical rules.
+This means, among other things, that the Supplier is required:

 - to conduct business in full compliance with all applicable antitrust and fair competition laws,